mission-young/LFS/chapter4.md

 The `LC_ALL` variable controls the localization of certain programs, making their messages follow the conventions of a specified country.
 Setting `LC_ALL` to “POSIX” or “C” (the two are equivalent) ensures that everything will work as expected in the chroot environment.

 The `LFS_TGT` variable sets a non-default, but compatible machine description for use when building our cross compiler and linker and when cross compiling our temporary toolchain.
-More information is contained in [Section 5.2, “Toolchain Technical Notes”](Linux%20From%20Scratch.html#ch-tools-toolchaintechnotes).
+More information is contained in [Section “Toolchain Technical Notes”](chapter5.md#2).

-By putting `/tools/bin` ahead of the standard `PATH`, all the programs installed in [Chapter 5](Linux%20From%20Scratch.html#chapter-temporary-tools) are picked up by the shell immediately after their installation.
+By putting `/tools/bin` ahead of the standard `PATH`, all the programs installed in [Constructing a Temporary System](chapter5.md) are picked up by the shell immediately after their installation.
 This, combined with turning off hashing, limits the risk that old programs are used from the host when the same programs are available in the chapter 5 environment.

 Finally, to have the environment fully prepared for building the temporary tools, source the just-created user profile: